dincarnato/draco/README.md

 ## Testing your installation

 Under `examples/` it is possible to find three sample MM files, each one containing simulated data for a single transcript, forming one, two, or three coexisting conformations.<br/>
-To analyze these samples, simply run:
+To analyze these samples, if DRACO is compiled within Docker simply run:

 ```bash
 docker run --init --rm -u $(id -u ${USER}):$(id -g ${USER}) -v examples:/data draco --mm 1conf.mm        # 1 conformation